 Pasteurization is a process that significantly changed the health of the world’s population.
-The purpose of this document is to describe the pasteurization process and the impact the process has had on the packaging and serving of beer.
+This document aims to describe the pasteurization process and the impact the process has had on the packaging and serving of beer.

 Heat Destroys Bacteria – By heating a liquid to a high temperature, the bacteria in that liquid can be destroyed.
-In the brewing process pasteurization is used to stop the growth of the yeast that might remain in the beer after packaging.
+In the brewing, process pasteurization is used to stop the yeast's growth that might remain in the beer after packaging.

-Cans and Bottles – Traditionally, in the U.S., only beer in cans and bottles is pasteurized.
-The pasteurization process often occurs after the beer has been placed in the can or bottle and the package has been sealed.
+Cans and Bottles – Traditionally, in the U.S., only beer in cans and bottles are pasteurized.
+The pasteurization process often occurs after the beer has been placed in the can or bottle, and the package has been sealed.
 The process involves running the package through a hot water spray (approximately 140° F) for two to three minutes.

-Kegs – Domestic draft beer is not normally pasteurized, and so it must be stored at 38° F in order to prevent secondary fermentation from occurring in the keg.
+Kegs – Domestic draft beer is not normally pasteurized, and so it must be stored at 38° F to prevent secondary fermentation from occurring in the keg.
 Imported draft beers are usually pasteurized, and so the kegs can be stored at room temperature without negatively affecting the beer.
-For proper serving, and to ensure an appealing taste the imported kegs of beer must be stored and served at 38° F.
+For proper serving and to ensure an appealing taste, the imported kegs of beer must be stored and served at 38° F.

-Impact on Beer Flavor – Does pasteurizing draft beer impact the taste of the beer?
-This is a question that has long been debated, and truly a matter of personal taste.
+Does pasteurizing draft beer impact the taste of the beer?
+This is a question that has long been debated and truly a matter of personal taste.

 Two things to consider in answering this question:

-- When a brew master wanted to demonstrate their prowess at brewing a quality beer, the true measure of the quality of that beer was how good it tasted right from the brewing vessel.
+- When a brewmaster wanted to demonstrate their prowess at brewing a quality beer, the true measure of that beer's quality was how good it tasted right from the brewing vessel.

 - Do you like to eat your vegetables raw or cooked?
-Some people might argue that uncooked vegetables have the best taste, and best attributes, such as crispness, and others might argue that cooking the vegetable releases more flavors in the vegetable.
+Some people might argue that uncooked vegetables have the best taste and best attributes, such as crispness.
+Others might argue that cooking the vegetable releases more flavors in the vegetable.

-Note: One thing is certain about draft beer, whether it is pasteurized or not, it must be stored at 38° F in order to ensure proper dispensing and taste.
+NOTE: One thing is certain about draft beer, whether it is pasteurized or not, it must be stored at 38˚ F to ensure proper dispensing and taste.